ShubhaGururaja/SwampUp2022/sup002-distribution/lab-01-classic-distribution-cli/README.md

 - Create a Release bundle .

-  Below commands takes rb.json as input which has the AQL query defined to collect all the artifacts that needs to be part of release bundle .
+  Below commands takes `rb.json` as one of the inputs which has the AQL query defined to collect all the artifacts that needs to be part of release bundle .
 Type `jf ds release-bundle-create` to explore the options

  ```
   cd <git repo cloned>